Ralph Deal once saw himself as the eventual replacement for Arizona quarterback John Salmon, also known as Button Salmon, the “Bear Down’’ legend.

 “I believe Pop because that was like Button,’’ Deal told me.
 “He was such an unselfish boy.
 He was so popular.
 Did you know he was the student body president?
 The ‘Bear Down’ slogan meant a lot to us in those days.
 Pop put a lot of emphasis on it for the next 40 years.’’

 Deal returned to the UA football team in 1927, played sparingly, limping on a bad knee.
-But he went on to make such an impact on Tucson sports that his beloved teammate, Button Salmon, would’ve been impressed.
+But he went on to make such an impact on Tucson sports that his beloved teammate, Button Salmon, would have been impressed.

-The No. 88 selection in our Top 100 Tucson Sports Figures of the last 100 years, Deal spent almost 49 years as the UA’s director of purchasing.
+Deal, the No. 88 selection in our Top 100 Tucson Sports Figures of the last 100 years, spent almost 49 years as the UA’s director of purchasing.
 It was what he did when not working 9 to 5 that left a mark on the sports community.